UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 ### sysclock

 A new PLL block appears in this line.
+Each core have one, but share the same clock sources.

 ### UART